 FINA World Junior Synchro Championships

-Since 1989, FINA organises every other year World Championships for synchro Junior National Teams.
-The synchronised swimmers are aged between 15 and 18 years old.
-The competition system is divided into preliminaries (with Solo, Duet, Team and Free Combination), figure competition and finals (with Solo, Duet, Team and Free Combination).
+Since 1989, FINA organises every other year World Championships for synchronised swimming junior national teams.
+The swimmers are aged between 15 and 18 years old.
+The competition system is divided into preliminaries (with Solo, Duet, Team and Free Combination), a figure competition and finals (with Solo, Duet, Team and Free Combination).

 After Volos (GRE) in 2012, Tampere (FIN) will host the 14th edition of this event from October 22-26, 2014.